andi1984/idiomatic-sass/README.md

 ### Not location-based

 Never, ever use location-based styling.
-This means a block is never styled different because it is within another block.
-Objects should have "modifiers" instead of location-related styles `.block--large {}` instead of `#sidebar .block {}`
+This means a module is never styled different because it is within another module.
+Objects should have "modifiers" instead of location-related styles `.module--large {}` instead of `#sidebar .module {}`

 ### Never uses IDs